coraliewilliams/Shiny_KaplanMeiers/README.md

-# Shiny_KaplanMeiers
+# Kaplan-Meier Curves in Shiny

-Interactive Kaplan-Meiers survival curves
+Example of interactive Kaplan-Meiers survival curves in Shiny R.